What Should I Know About Binge Eating Disorder?

 Non-psychiatric medical conditions may also be found in people with binge eating disorder.
 However, in contrast to psychiatric diagnoses, medical disorders seem to result from the unhealthy eating patterns in binge eating disorder; the medical conditions do not appear to cause binge eating disorder.
 When people seek treatment for binge eating disorder, most of them are overweight or obese.
 Because of this, high cholesterol or lipids (dyslipidemia), heart disease, high blood pressure (hypertension), and diabetes are frequently diagnosed in people with binge eating disorder.

-What Tests Do Health-Care Professionals Use to Diagnose Binge Eating Disorder?
+What Tests Do Doctors Use to Diagnose Binge Eating Disorder?

 Like most other psychiatric disorders, there is no single test or imaging study that can diagnose binge eating disorder.
 The diagnosis is made mostly from a clinical interview reviewing the symptoms and behaviors that a person reports.
 If there is a concern for an eating disorder, the evaluating professional will complete a careful evaluation of eating patterns, body image, and perceptions about weight.
 Because depression, anxiety, and a trauma history are common in people with eating disorders, a complete assessment of other psychiatric symptoms will also be completed.